Warren G. Harding: General election campaign

 The Harding/Coolidge ticket was quickly backed by Republican newspapers, but those of other viewpoints expressed disappointment.
-The New York World found Harding the least-qualified candidate since James Buchanan, viewing the Ohio senator as a "weak and mediocre" man who "never had an original idea".
-The Hearst newspapers called Harding "the flag-bearer of a new Senatorial autocracy".
-The New York Times described the Republican presidential candidate as "a very respectable Ohio politician of the second class".
+The New York World found Harding the least-qualified candidate since James Buchanan, deeming the Ohio senator a "weak and mediocre" man who "never had an original idea."
+The Hearst newspapers called Harding "the flag-bearer of a new Senatorial autocracy."
+The New York Times described the Republican presidential candidate as "a very respectable Ohio politician of the second class."

 The Democratic National Convention opened in San Francisco on June 28, 1920, under a shadow cast by Woodrow Wilson, who wished to be nominated for a third term.
 Delegates were convinced Wilson's health would not permit him to serve, and looked elsewhere for a candidate.
 Former Treasury Secretary William G. McAdoo was a major contender, but he was Wilson's son-in-law, and refused to consider a nomination so long as the president wanted it.
 Many at the convention voted for McAdoo anyway, and a deadlock ensued with Attorney General A. Mitchell Palmer.
 On the 44th ballot, the Democrats nominated Governor Cox for president, with his running mate Assistant Secretary of the Navy Franklin D. Roosevelt.
-As Cox was a newspaper owner and editor when not in politics, this placed two Ohio editors against each other for the presidency, and some complained there was no real political choice.
-Both Cox and Harding were economic conservatives, and were reluctant progressives at best.
+As Cox was a newspaper owner and editor, this placed two Ohio editors against each other for the presidency, and some complained there was no real political choice as both Cox and Harding were seen as economic conservatives.
+But ideologically, the candidates were distinctly different, with Cox a liberal and Harding a conservative.

-Harding chose to conduct a front porch campaign, like McKinley in 1896.
-Some years earlier, Harding had remodeled his front porch to resemble McKinley's, which his neighbors felt signified presidential ambitions.
+Harding elected to conduct a front porch campaign, like McKinley in 1896.
+Some years earlier, Harding had had his front porch remodeled to resemble McKinley's, which his neighbors felt signified presidential ambitions.
 The candidate remained at home in Marion, and gave addresses to visiting delegations.
 In the meantime, Cox and Roosevelt stumped the nation, giving hundreds of speeches.
-Coolidge, who spoke in the Northeast and then in the South, was not a significant factor in the election.
+Coolidge spoke in the Northeast, later on in the South, and was not a significant factor in the election.

 In Marion, Harding ran his campaign.
 As a newspaperman himself, he fell into easy camaraderie with the press covering him, enjoying a relationship few presidents have equaled.
 His "return to normalcy" theme was aided by the atmosphere that Marion provided, an orderly place that induced nostalgia in many voters.
 The front porch campaign allowed Harding to avoid mistakes, and as time dwindled towards the election, his strength grew.
 The travels of the Democratic candidates eventually caused Harding to make several short speaking tours, but for the most part, he remained in Marion.
-America had no need for another Wilson, Harding argued, appealing for a president "near the normal".
+The United States had no need for another Wilson, Harding argued, appealing for a president "near the normal".